nprapps/nprapps.github.com/_posts/2012-11-8-npr-news-apps-blog.markdown

 We've created a GitHub repo called "[nprapps.github.com](https://github.com/nprapps/nprapps.github.com)" (btw: see documentation for publishing to a custom domain [here](https://help.github.com/articles/setting-up-a-custom-domain-with-pages)).

 Inside that directory on your local machine, run <code>jekyll</code>.
 That will build the site.
 As you edit, the site will be automatically rebuilt, a process you'll notice in the Terminal.
-To run the site locally, execute <code>jekyll --server watch</code>, then point your browser to <code>localhost:4000</code>.
+To run the site locally, execute <code>jekyll serve watch</code>, then point your browser to <code>localhost:4000</code>.

 When you're satisfied with your post, commit the code and use <code>git push</code> to publish.
 The site will be updated online soon after.